Walter10z/Walter10z/README.md

 <h1>Hello, I'm Walter!
-Grinding hard to become a Cybersecurity Professional </h1>
+Aspiring to achieve the expertise of a skilled Cybersecurity Professional. </h1>

 <h2>👨‍💻 Cybersecurity Projects:</h2>